Enhanced Learning Provision within the Primary Phase

 ELP – The Orchard

-The ELP (Enhanced Learning Provision*) at Oasis Academy Shirley Park (Primary Phase) offers 14 places across EYFS, KS1 and KS2.
+The ELP (Enhanced Learning Provision*) at Oasis Academy Shirley Park Primary offers 14 places across KS1 and KS2.

 *Enhanced Learning Provision - a specialist provision in a mainstream school for pupils with a significant level of special needs.
 Admission is through Croydon Council’s SEN team.
 The ELP has been designated by the local authority as a provision for pupils with moderate learning difficulties (MLD).

-The Orchard learning environment is based at the Middle School (Long Lane) site and is set up across three classrooms and an outside learning area.
+The Orchard learning environment is based at the Middle School site and is set up across three classrooms and an outside learning area.

-For Phonics, English and Maths lessons, pupils are split into small groups, across The Orchard.
-This provides opportunities for the pupils to practice and learn new skills at their level.
-In the afternoons, there is a topic focus across The Orchard and opportunities to support SALT/OT/EHCP targets.
+In the morning lessons, learning tends to focus on literacy and maths.
+In the afternoons, there is a topic focus across The Orchard and opportunities to support S&L/OT/EHCP targets.
 The pupils also access additional learning such as gardening, cooking, free flow play and swimming.
-There are also opportunities for the pupils, where relevant, to join the mainstream classes to access other aspects of the school day e.g. PE sessions, science lessons, music lessons, theme days, assemblies etc.
+There are also opportunities for the pupils, where relevant, to join mainstream classes to access other aspects of the school day e.g. PE sessions, science lessons, music lessons, theme days, assemblies etc.

 To be considered for a place in the ELP, all children will need an Education Health Care Plan.
 The EHCP caseworker will send this document to the school as part of the consultation process to identify if there are spaces and if so, if needs can be met within this setting.

-Throughout the year, the SENCO runs regular open days to enable parents to visit the ELP, enabling them to ask questions and find out more about our provision.
-Please call the office on 0208 656 0222 or email: firstname.lastname@example.org to arrange a visit.
+Throughout the year, the SENCO runs regular open mornings to enable parents to visit the ELP, enabling them to ask questions and find out more about our provision.
+Please call the office on 0208 656 0222 to arrange a visit.

 The pupils attend Sycamore Class for the whole day.
-The focus for morning learning is usually English, Maths, Phonics, Reading, Speaking and Listening and social skills.
+The focus for morning learning is usually literacy, maths, phonics, reading, speaking and listening and social skills.
 The afternoon learning is topic-based activities.
 The work is highly differentiated and whilst pupils are encouraged to work independently, there is always support where needed.
 All pupils have the use of visuals, a multi-sensory approach to learning, 1:1 and small group teaching to support instructions, language and learning.
 We have established routines, as part of the ELP, which cover; greeting time, social skills and learning time.
 Some pupils are also given the opportunity to join in lessons with their mainstream year group when appropriate.
-For example, they may join in with PE, art, science and additional activities with visitors.
+For example, they may join in with PE, art, science, additional activities with visitors.